 The Agency follows an investment and deposit policy, the overall objective of which is to adequately safeguard the funds of the Agency and funds under the control of the Agency; to provide sufficient liquidity of invested funds in order to meet obligations as they become due; and to earn the maximum yield possible given the objectives previously listed.
 Oversight of investment activity is the responsibility of the Executive Director.
 The Agency's monies must be deposited in Federal Deposit Insurance Corporation (FDIC) insured commercial banks or trust companies as designated by the Board of Directors.
-Permissible investments include: a) obligations of the State or United States government, b) obligations whose principal and interest payments are fully guaranteed by the federal or state government, c) obligations of New York State or in general obligations of the State's political subdivisions, d) and certificates of deposit, whether negotiable or non-negotiable, and banker's acceptances of any of the fifty largest banks in the United States which, at the time of investment, has an outstanding unsecured, uninsured and unguaranteed debt issue ranked by two nationally recognized independent rating agencies at a rating category that is no lower than the, then current, rating of the Agency's bonds, notes or other obligations.
+Permissible investments include: a) obligations of the State or United States government, b) obligations of New York State or in general obligations of the State's political subdivisions, d) and certificates of deposit, whether negotiable or non-negotiable, and banker's acceptances of any of the fifty largest banks in the United States which, at the time of investment, has an outstanding unsecured, uninsured and unguaranteed debt issue ranked by two nationally recognized independent rating agencies at a rating category that is no lower than the, then current, rating of the Agency's bonds, notes or other obligations.